changetocoding/CSharpTraining/Lesson3-UnitTesting.md

 ## Tasks
 ### 1. Write unit tests for (gsa part I) assignment

 ### 2. Phonebook part I:
 You've been tasked to design the phone book on a phone.
+The only problem is it on one of those old Nokia brick phones.
+So there is **some** limitations on the storage.
+You only allowed to store 4 characters of the name, Or if it's easier store the name as an int.

+You need to find a way to convert from the full name which can be more than 4 characters into a shorter version (only four characters, or the name string into an int).
+Hint this is what a dictionary does under the covers.

 You should create a command line phone book application that must:
 1. Have an option to add a name and an *11* digit number.
 The number may begin with a 0.